mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Recovering-Your-Keys-Without-the-MMGen-Software.md

 To keep things simple, we’ll assume you have a copy of your seed in hexadecimal (mmhex) format.
 If your backup’s in mnemonic format, skip to the section [Converting an MMGen mnemonic to hexadecimal format](#a_mh) below and return here when you’ve finished.
-If your backup is an MMGen wallet, it will need to be decrypted.
+If your backup is in default wallet format, it will need to be decrypted.
 That case will be covered in a future tutorial.

 Okay, so let’s say you have a 128-bit seed with Seed ID `FE3C6545` and funds in the first three legacy uncompressed (`L`) addresses of this seed.
 Here are the